Toloka/docs/en/guide/concepts/qa-pool-settings.md

 The Control tasks rule starts working after the Toloker completes the number of control tasks you specified.
 If your pool contains both [training](../../glossary.md#training-task) and control tasks, you can take into account the responses in both of them (the **Number of responses** parameter) or only in control tasks (the **Number of control responses** parameter).

 As soon as the needed number of responses is collected, Toloka calculates the percentage of correct and incorrect responses and performs an action (assigns a skill, or blocks the Toloker in the pool or in the project).
 Then this percentage is updated as the tasks are completed by the Toloker.
-The number of the Toloker's recent responses that's used in the calculation is set in the **Recent control task responses to use** field.
+The number of the Toloker's recent responses that's used in the calculation is set in the **Recent control and training task responses to use** field.
 If you leave it empty, all the responses from the Toloker in the pool are counted.

 {% endcut %}